 Or perhaps you have already arrived and wondering what local restaurants to try?

 Marbella is a frequent destination of mine (I live just a short drive away in Fuengirola), and over the number of trips, I have sampled quite a few restaurants here.

-Compared to the rest of the destinations on Costa del Sol, I would argue that the overal quality of restaurants in Marbella is much better, especially compared to more touristy places like Fuengirola.
-Having said that, there are still plenty of tourist traps and overpriced places with less than average food.
+Compared to the rest of the destinations on Costa del Sol, I would argue that the overall quality of restaurants in Marbella is much better, especially compared to more touristy places like Fuengirola.
+Having said that, there are still plenty of tourist traps and overpriced places with less-than-average food.

 Most of my trips to Marbella focused on the old town and the coastal area.
 I have not explored too many of the culinary options in Puerto Banus or more north of the city – even though I have quite a few places on my list.

-I will continue extending my recommendations and tips here as I visit rest of the places from my wishlist.
-In the meantime I will leave you with the current top picks for the best restaurants in Marbella.
+I will continue extending my recommendations and tips here as I visit the rest of the places on my wishlist.
+In the meantime, I will leave you with the current top picks for the best restaurants in Marbella.

-Here is my slowly growing list of restaurants that will satisfy even the biggest foodie out there.
+Here is my slowly growing list of best restaurants in Marbella that will satisfy even the biggest foodie out there.

 Taverna Casa Blanca is a very memorable place for me.

-It was the first restaurant I ever visited in Marbella when I arrived there straight after the 3 month-long lockdown in Spain, nearly 3 years ago.
+It was the first restaurant I ever visited in Marbella when I arrived there straight after the 3 month-long lockdowns in Spain, nearly 3 years ago.